 issue a recommendation:

-o Either that the challenged instructional material does not meet the criteria for
+o Either the challenged instructional material does not meet the criteria for

 inclusion in the school’s materials collection and/or contains prohibited

 materials.
-If this is the case, the Committee will recommend to the Chief of
+If this is the case, the Committee will recommend it to the Chief of

-Academic Services that the district shall discontinue use of the material for
+Academic Services that the district shall discontinue the use of the material for

 any grade level or age group for which such use is inappropriate or